f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 Loading Tenant Images for New Tenants via API
 ---------------------------------------------

-To copy a tenant image into F5OS over tha API use the following API call to the F5OS out-of-band management IP address:
+To copy a tenant image into F5OS over the API, use the following API call to the F5OS out-of-band management IP address:

 .. code-block:: bash